VEU allowance for occupation oriented adult and further education

 If there are disagreements, this is a matter between you and your employer.

-• Your participation in the course
+• How much you participate in the course

-• Information on your income
+• Information about your income from the Danish Tax Agency.

 If you have applied and meet the conditions for getting a VEU allowance, then you will automatically get the money paid to your NemKonto as the course progresses.
 This means that you will normally get the money paid out over multiple rounds.